grafana/alloy/docs/sources/reference/cli/tools.md

 # The tools command

-The `tools` command contains command line tooling grouped by Flow component.
+The `tools` command contains command line tooling grouped by {{< param "PRODUCT_NAME" >}} component.

 {{< admonition type="caution" >}}
 Utilities in this command have no backward compatibility guarantees and may change or be removed between releases.
 {{< /admonition >}}

 ## Subcommands